dwyl/learn-flutter/rest-api-tutorial.md

 ### Making an API Request In Flutter

+In this API request we make an API call to:https://jsonplaceholder.typicode.com/posts.
+If you dont know what 'jsonplaceholder' is its a Fake Online Rest API for Testing and Prototyping.

 First include the http package in 'pubspec.yaml' file.<br />
 Add this line under dependencies.<br />